zeemkr/ncpen/cran-comments.md

 ## New version (1.0.0) submission (11/16/2018)
 This update includes
-* Additions of multinomial Logit and Cox proportional hazard models.
+* additions of multinomial Logit and Cox proportional hazard models,
-* Performance improvements.
+* performance improvements,
-* Minor bug fixes.
+* minor bug fixes, and
-* Link to working paper.
+* link to the working paper.
 * The current version on CRAN is breaking due to the issue with RcppArmadillo.
 This version fixes that issue as well.

 ### Test environments